chb/IndivoMedicationsExample-ios/README.md

 **NEVER USE SUCH SIMPLE KEYS AND SECRETS IN PRODUCTION APPS!**

-Then copy the file `IndivoConfig-default.h` to `IndivoConfig.h` and adjust the values and your server settings accordingly.
 Don't forget to let the server know about the app afterwards:

 	$ python manage.py sync_apps

+Then, in the Indivo framework project, copy the file `IndivoConfig-default.h` to `IndivoConfig.h` and adjust the values and your server settings accordingly.

 ## AppDelegate